adrianmo/go-nmea/README.md

 }

 func main() {
-	// Do this once it will error if you register the same type mutiple times err := nmea.RegisterParser("XYZ", func(s nmea.BaseSentence) (nmea.Sentence, error) {
+	// Do this once it will error if you register the same type multiple times err := nmea.RegisterParser("XYZ", func(s nmea.BaseSentence) (nmea.Sentence, error) {
 		// This example uses the package builtin parsing helpers
 		// you can implement your own parsing logic also